CalvinSmall/micracode/docs/configuration.md

 - `gpt-5.4`
 - `gpt-5-mini`
 - `gpt-4.1`

+**Ollama (local)**

+Ollama models are **not** a static list — they are fetched dynamically from your local Ollama daemon (`GET /api/tags`) each time `GET /v1/models` is called.
+Any model you have pulled with `ollama pull <model>` will appear in the UI picker automatically.
+If the daemon is not reachable or has no models installed, the Ollama section is omitted from the picker entirely.

 To see the live list (including which providers are currently "available" — meaning a key is configured), hit: